saadcoder01/Banking-System/README.md

 # Bank Management System
 ## Detail

-I apologize for the lengthy response.
-Here is a longer version of the explanation, but still shorter than the original:

 Step 1: Define Structure
 The code defines an Account structure to hold account information, including account number, name, balance, and more.